Code-Institute-Submissions/Betsie-Gold/README.md

 Inspiration for the site was taken from the following sites:

-General research using youtube etc. No work was directly copied.

 - https://www.katyperry.com/
 - https://www.upsahl.com/
 - https://www.billieeilish.com/

+General research was done using youtube/google.
+No work was directly copied.

+Dick Vlaanderen - Javascript for Bootstrap Modal

 ###

+mention ticket links would be going to actual event instead of ticketmaster mai site.
+When in other page the scroll button stops early, issue that couldn't be resolved.